00PeterPham/tax-calculator/README.md

 - Able to abstract this.setState() from Class component, into imported functions by passing 'this' as an argument to the function. ie. setSalaryState = (component, salary) => {          use: setSalaryState(this, salary) component.setState = {...}
 },
+- Set basename for <Router> if app is going to be served in a sub directory. ie. <Router basename={"/dist"}>.
+Issue come from when trying view the build, but it was being served from 127.01.01/dist (dist subfolder)